MillsAirCode/CS320/README.md

 > [This is a placeholder structure; I’ll refine it once I can scan your Java files.]
 >
 > Testing Frameworks
-> This project leverages the following frameworks:
+> This project leverages the following framework:
-> - [e.g., JUnit 5] for unit testing
+> - JUnit for unit testing
-> - [e.g., TestNG] for test management
-> - [e.g., Selenium WebDriver] for browser automation
-> - [Add more based on your files once provided]
 >
 > Contributing
 > We welcome contributions!
 To get started: